Krishnagiri district

-Krishnagiri district is one of the 38 districts (a district in the north western part) of the state of Tamil Nadu, in India.
+Krishnagiri district is one of the 38 districts (a district in the northwestern part) of the state of Tamil Nadu, in India.
 This district is carved out from Dharmapuri District by 2004.
 The municipal town of Krishnagiri is the district headquarters.
 In Tamil Nadu, e-Governance was first introduced at Krishnagiri district under the National e-Governance Project (NEGP) in revenue and social welfare departments on a pilot basis.
 The district is one of the largest producers of mangoes in India.
 As of 2011, the district had a population of 1,879,809 with a sex-ratio of 958 females for every 1,000 males.
-Hosur is the most populous town in the district.
+Hosur is the most populous city in the district.

-Etymology

-Krishna refers to 'black' and giri refers to 'hill'.
-The area contains many granite hillocks, hence the name Krishnagiri.
-History says this area was under the Vijayanagara Empire, and those days it was custom to name a town or a landmark after one of its famous king, Krishnadevaraya.
-There is a hill with a fort on top next to the Town Bus Stand as a landmark.
-When Tipu Sultan conquered this area he renamed it as Syed Basha Hill and built a mosque on top.
-But the name of the town remained the same.

 History

 Krishnagiri district was formed as the 30th district of Tamil Nadu on 9 February 2004.
 It was formed by carving out five taluks and ten blocks of the erstwhile Dharmapuri district.
 The first collector of Krishnagiri was Mangat Ram Sharma.